 Translators tend to live in the shadows of the writers and authors whose work they translate.
 But today is World Translation Day.
 That means it’s time for translators to enjoy their day in the sun.
 To celebrate, we’re highlighting 8 of the world’s most famous translators.
-Which one is your favorite?
+Which one is your favourite?

 St. Jerome (347-420 AD)